tkiat/my-writings-public/blog/software/app-and-os/gdrive-automate-backup.md

 # Google Drive: Let's Automate (Encrypted) Cloud Backup to It

+I strongly discourage anyone from storing data on someone else's server as they can exploit your (private) data.
+The situation is different if you encrypt your data before uploading e.g. with the widely used [gpg](https://gnupg.org/) enryption.
+However, if you write a script, you should put the check that forces exit in the case of the encryption error.

-There is an open-source utility to interact with Google Drive called [gdrive](https://github.com/prasmussen/gdrive).
+Google Drive is generous enough to give a free 15GB storage for free of charge.
+There is an open-source utility to interact with Google Drive called [gdrive](https://github.com/prasmussen/gdrive) which I installed using nix.
 On the first start, it will output a URL from which you can paste it into the browser to authenticate your identity.

-To find what is in your drive
+Then, type this to find what is in your drive

 ```bash
 gdrive list
 ```

-Since everything is on their server, I don't like to leave any of my personal information unencrypted.
-The encryption using [gpg](https://gnupg.org/) is widely used so I would recommend it.
-I also put the check that forces exit in the case of the encryption error.
-You might want to compress it also if your internet is slow.
+Try to write a simple script to replace the old file.

 ```bash
 gdrive delete "my-gdrive-backup-old"